Information For Authors

 Results.
 This section may be divided into subsections if it facilitates reading the paper.
 All results based on methods must be included.
 If tables and graphic material will ease the understanding of the results, include them.
 Cite figures to illustrate the findings of the study.

 Discussion.
 Start with limited background information and then discuss the results of the investigation in light of what has been published in the past, the limitations of your study, and potential directions for future research.
-In appropriate place, cite figures and graphs.
+In an appropriate place, cite figures and graphs.
 A final conclusion should summarize the major findings of the study and their clinical usefulness.

 Acknowledgments.
 Acknowledgments should appear on a separate page.

 References.
 Section must be double spaced and begin on a separate page.
 References are numbered consecutively in the order in which they appear in the text.
 All references must be cited in the text, where numbers are enclosed in [square brackets] on line with the text (not superscript).
 Papers submitted but not yet accepted for publication should also be cited in the text.
 Inclusive page numbers ( e.g., 491-492) must be provided for all references.
 Journal names should be abbreviated according to MeSH.
 All authors should be listed in references.